periaate/ftree/readme.md

 # Ftree
-`ftree` is a Go library that provides tools for building and traversing file trees.
+`ftree` provides tools for building and traversing file trees.
 A `Walker` can be used to walk a FileTree with `Steppers`, which are conditionally given the files they want to process.
 This allows for multiple functions to read the same file.

 ## Usage
 ### FileTree